Kevin Durant Becomes ‘Captain America' After Winning Gold in Tokyo

 - Oops!Something went wrong.Please try again later.

-Kevin Durant Becomes ‘Captain America' After Winning Gold in Tokyo originally appeared on NBC Sports Washington
+Kevin Durant Becomes ‘Captain America' After Winning Gold in Tokyo originally appeared on NBC Sports Boston

 Kevin Durant has scored more points than any player in U.S. men’s basketball history, he has tied the record for the most Olympic gold medals in the sport, and he has played like a super hero in three gold medal games.